dotnet/aspnetcore/docs/BuildFromSource.md

 Build ASP.NET Core from Source
 ==============================

 Building ASP.NET Core from source allows you tweak and customize ASP.NET Core, and to contribute your improvements back to the project.

-## :warning: Temporary instructions

-We are currently in the middle of restructing our repositories.
-While this work is being done, the following instructions will help you be more productive while working on this repo.
+:warning: We are currently in the middle of restructing our source code.
+These instructions will likely change rapidly during November and December 2018.

-1. Before opening a solution, run `build.cmd /p:_ProjectsOnly=true /p:SkipTests=true`.
-This will only build the projects which have merged into this repo, not the git submodules.
-2. Use (or create) a solution which is scoped to your project file.
-The build system does not use .sln files.
-These only exist for developer productivity in Visual Studio, so feel free to adjust the projects in .sln files to match your workload.
-3. Questions?
-Contact @aspnet for help.
+See https://github.com/aspnet/AspNetCore/labels/area-infrastructure for known issues and to track ongoing work.

 ## Install pre-requistes